 The bodies of Bolivian ram cichlids have a simple base, mainly yellow or golden.
 However, the most prominent feature of these ram cichlids is the red highlights along with their fins.
 Due to this, they are also known as the red ram cichlid.

 Bolivian rams are popularly known for their sifting behavior as they love sifting through the substrate for food.
 The recommended diet of these ram cichlids should contain pellets, flakes, chopped brine shrimp, blood worms, earthworms, and other protein content.
-Seasoned aquarists discourage feeding them live food as it might contaminate the water and spread fatal infections.
+Seasoned aquarists discourage feeding them live food as it will contaminate the water and spread fatal infections.

 Fun Fact: The scientific name of Bolivian Ram Cichlid is not Mikrogeophagus ramirezi, as it is a different species, known as Mikrogeophagus altispinosus.